andreaskournoutas/softomotive-assignment/README.md

 ## Images

-A base image of 500 x 500 size is used on all cases and is manipulated accordingly.
+A base placeholder image of 500 x 500 size is used on all cases and is manipulated accordingly.